What’s the formula for setting goals that you will actually accomplish?

 Example: Creating a budget, determining current spending habits and halting all unnecessary spending are priorities for achieving the mini-goal of saving 4-6 months of income.
 These tasks are the linchpin on which other tasks like saving depend.

 Whatever time(s) you select, set an alarm, block it off in your planner and calendar, write it in your bullet journal, also notify your partner/spouse or family members that you are now busy at these times.
-Take this commitment seriously.

 Example: Every Sunday for two hours after dinner and before Walking Dead or Game of Thrones comes on and Thursday’s before Grey’s Anatomy to update my budget and booking keeping or research to save money.

-Example: Create a budget for all my spending (scary I know) and started reducing spending immediately by canceling my paid subscriptions, even Netflix if I have to.
+Example: Create a budget for all my spending (scary I know) and started cut spending immediately by canceling my paid subscriptions, even Netflix if I have to.

 How to Set Goals and Achieve Them